Charleston, SC Domestic Violence Attorney

 Domestic violence charges in South Carolina are one of the most difficult charges to face.
 One of the many reasons for this is that the state of South Carolina has been consistently ranked in the top three (3) in the nation for domestic violence abuse.
 In an effort to deal with this problem, sweeping changes were made to the old criminal domestic violence statute and the new laws created additional acts that count as domestic violence (such as preventing a person from calling 911) and harsher penalties if convicted.
 See Code §16-25-20 What this means is that police and prosecutors pursue these cases vigorously.
 What should you do when charged with Domestic Violence (DV) in South Carolina?
-Call a Charleston criminal defense lawyer today.
+Call a Charleston Domestic Violence Lawyer today.

 Changes to Domestic Violence Laws

 In June 2015 the state made sweeping changes to its domestic violence laws.
 These changes enacted a three tiered system where the punishment was increased.
 For example, the possible jail time for the lowest level domestic violence charge, a misdemeanor, increased from thirty (30) days to ninety (90) days.